 Chained Bar stitch

-Create the foundation of this stitch by first laying down some long straight stitches.
-Between two to six straight stitches in DMC pearl 3 thread works well.
+Create the foundation of this stitch by first laying down some long, straight stitches.
+Between two and six straight stitches in DMC pearl 3 thread works well.
 But if you want to go for a different primitive look, you can use string-like yarns or even fine knitting wool.
-Highly textured threads can be used as the bar.
-If they are very hairy the chain will create interesting indentations on the line.
+You can use highly textured threads as the bar.
+If they are very hairy, the chain will create interesting indentations on the line.

 This is a stitch where contrasting threads work well.
 For instance, a metallic thread over a bar of silk is stunning.